DHTMLX/gantt-docs/data/desktop/howtostart_php.md

 The next step is to initialize a gantt and connect it to a dataProcessor instance.

-Find the *index.html* file in the *gantt-rest-php/templates* directory and complete several simple steps:
+Find the *index.phtml* file in the *gantt-rest-php/templates* directory and complete several simple steps:

 - include *dhtmlxgantt.js* and *dhtmlxgantt.css* files on the page
 - initialize gantt and enable loading data into it